vedidev/android-profile/README.md

 ### Google Plus

-1. From the downloaded zip, Add the following jars to your project.
+1. From the downloaded zip, Add the `AndroidProfileGoogle.jar` jar to your project.
- `AndroidProfileGoogle.jar`

 1. Follow [Step 1: Enable the Google+ API](https://developers.google.com/+/mobile/android/getting-started#step_1_enable_the_google_api) and create a google+ app for Android.